bgoonz/gists-revamp/by-extension/markdown/npm-packages.md

 3.[Svelte](https://www.npmjs.com/package/svelte)

 Svelte is a new way to build web applications.
-It’s a compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.
+It's a compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.

 _Other notable frameworks include _[_Angular_](https://www.npmjs.com/package/angular)_, _[_Ember_](https://www.npmjs.com/package/ember)_, _[_Backbone_](https://www.npmjs.com/package/backbone)_, _[_Preact_](https://www.npmjs.com/package/preact)_ and many others.
 You can do wonders with any of them, the golden rule is to learn _[_modern JS (ES6 and above)_](https://javascript.info/)_ well before._